Imaging and Imagining Water Underground

 As a form of citizen geography, it has informed community groups, academic projects, and the official work of planners, landscape architects, engineers and archaeologists.

-As an artistic practice, this project has produced photographs and other materials that have been published and exhibited in a variety of settings, including as a major public installation at the 2013 CONTACT Photography Festival.
+As an artistic practice, this project has produced photographs and other materials that have been published and exhibited in a variety of settings, including as major public installations at the 2013 CONTACT Photography Festival and the 2014 Doors Open Toronto festival.

 View the abandoned hydroelectric systems at Niagara Falls